MacTakeAwayData Rank – 7.5 stars out of 10

-4. What about the Canvio Basics NTFS Formatting on Mac?
+3. What About The Canvio Basics NTFS Formatting On Mac?

 Yes, your Toshiba Canvio Basics is formatted as NTFS.

 Your MacBook Pro, MacBook Air or iMac can read any files on the drive.
 But can’t put new files onto a NTFS formatted Toshiba Canvio Basics.
 Or update any files on there.

-Or you pay for a software driver that leaves the drive in the same format.
-But allows your Mac to read and write to your Basics external hard drive.
+You can pay for a software driver that leaves the drive in the same format.
+But allows your Mac to read and write to your NTFS Basics external hard drive.

 Or you spend 5 minutes using the standard software on your Mac called Disk Utility.

-You’ll find an article on the site that tells you how to format your Toshiba drive.
+You’ll find an article on the site that tells you how to format your Toshiba Canvio Basics drive.
 Take a look.

 Or if you’re interested in learning how to make your Canvio Basics an ExFAT drive.
-And share between a Mac and Windows PC.
-Take a look at my article about setting up a hard drive to share with a Mac and PC.
+And share between a Mac and Windows computer.
+Take a look at my article about setting up a Toshiba hard drive to share with a Mac and PC.

 5. Toshiba Canvio Basic Design And Capacity